 Inequality and pleonexia are mutually reinforcing: each helps amplify the other throughout a society.
 Modern economic life and culture, with its growing inequalities of corporate size and scale, with its emphases on more and more consumption, with its celebration of winners and its promotion of anxieties over becoming one of the “losers,” help to maintain a society where fewer and fewer people can recognize what is “enough.”
 This blindness creates a social danger that no society can afford to ignore.

 Whatever may be claimed in its defence, greed is not good.
 Nor is greed an inescapable part of all human nature.
-Greed is a type of social infection, permitted by modern elements of western cultural and economic architecture, elements that restrict sufficient awareness of, and support for, common fairness and justice and social compassion.
+Greed is a form of social infection, permitted by modern elements of western cultural and economic architecture, elements that restrict sufficient awareness of, and support for, common fairness and justice and social compassion.
 It isn’t fair that so many have so very much more than what normally would be enough, while so many others have so much less than their fair share of access to social goods and social resources.
-It isn’t fair, but a society that permits and even celebrates pleonexia cannot expect anything better.
+It isn’t fair, but a society that permits and even celebrates pleonexia cannot achieve anything better.
 Such a society has lost a moral compass without which it cannot long survive.

 Society has offered to us all, and particularly to the very wealthy, the possibility of enormous benefits and opportunities.
 Society has provided resources, including the education, the inventions, the infrastructure and the laws without which wealth cannot be created and enjoyed.
 It is only fair that societies and governments require a return of some portion of the extremes of wealth made possible by the earlier loan of these resources from our common pool.
 Thus, once a family has accumulated more than enough to live very well, most of their surplus wealth deserves to be returned to society, to be held in trust and invested to benefit all future generations.
 Otherwise, enough will never be seen to be enough.